Lepton pair production from a hot and dense QCD medium in the presence of an arbitrary magnetic field: Acknowledgements

 \section{Acknowledgements}

 The authors are thankful to Najmul Haque for his valuable comments and suggestions.
 We are really thankful to Xinyang Wang and Igor A. Shovkovy for pointing out an important issue with the rate expression in the older version.
-AD acknowledges Department of Atomic Energy, India.
+Help from Kun Xu on running one programme on the cluster of the University of Chinese Academy of Sciences, Beijing is much appreciated.
+A.D. acknowledges Department of Atomic Energy, India.
 He is particularly grateful to his parents for providing him with a cutting edge laptop which was very useful for performing the heavy numerical analysis.
 A.B. acknowledges the support from Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, China and the postdoctoral research fellowship from the Alexander von Humboldt Foundation, Germany.
-CAI would like to acknowledge the financial support by the Chinese Academy of Sciences President's International Fellowship Initiative under Grant No. 2020PM0064 and partial help by the Fundamental Research Funds for the Central Universities, China.
+C.A.I. would like to acknowledge the financial support by the Chinese Academy of Sciences President's International Fellowship Initiative under Grant No. 2020PM0064 and partial help by the Fundamental Research Funds for the Central Universities, China.